 The School does not have formal deposit policies that address its exposure to custodial credit risk; however, the School does limit deposits to those instruments allowed by applicable State laws.
 Deposits in financial institutions are required by State statute to be secured and collateralized by such institutions.
 The collateral must meet certain requirements and must have a total minimum market value of 105% of the value of the deposits placed in the institutions less the amount covered by federal depository insurance.
-The School's financial institution participates in the State of Tennessee Collateral Pool.
+The School's primary financial institution participates in the State of Tennessee Collateral Pool.
+The School's deposits at other financial institutions are fully covered by federal depository insurance.
 Banks participating in the Collateral Pool determine the aggregate balance of their public fund accounts and the required collateral.
 Collateral securities required to be pledged by the participating banks to protect their public fund accounts are pledged to the State Treasurer on behalf of the bank Collateral Pool.
 The securities pledged to protect these accounts are pledged in the aggregate rather than against each individual account.
 The members of the pool may be required by agreement to pay an assessment to cover any deficiency.
 Under this additional assessment agreement, public fund accounts covered by the pool are considered to be insured for purposes of credit risk disclosure.